zechengz/sim/CONTRIBUTING.md

 - **Commit Changes:** Update all related components and registries, and describe your changes in your pull request.

 Happy coding!

 ---

+## Local Storage Mode

+Sim Studio supports a local storage mode that uses the browser's localStorage instead of a database.
+This is particularly useful for:

+- Quick demos and testing
+- Using the `npx sim` CLI
+- Development without setting up a database
+- Creating shareable examples

+To enable local storage mode:

+1. Set the environment variable: `USE_LOCAL_STORAGE=true`
+2. Start the application: `npm run dev`

+All data will be stored in the browser's localStorage.
+This means:

+- Data persists between browser sessions
+- Different browsers (Chrome vs. Firefox) will have separate data stores
+- Database migrations and schema changes won't affect local storage

+### Developing the CLI

+Sim Studio includes a CLI package that allows users to quickly start the application with `npx sim`.
+To develop the CLI:

+1. Build the CLI: `npm run cli:build`
+2. Test the CLI: `npm run cli:start`
+3. Make changes in the `packages/@sim/cli` directory
+4. Publish new versions: `npm run cli:publish` (requires npm permissions)

+The CLI automatically enables local storage mode when running.

+### Building the Standalone Version

+The `npx sim` command downloads and runs a pre-built standalone version of Sim Studio.
+To build this standalone version:

+1. Run `npm run build:standalone` from the project root
+2. This creates a tarball (`sim-standalone.tar.gz`) containing:

+   - A pre-built static export of the Next.js application
+   - A simple Express server to serve the static files
+   - Configuration for localStorage mode

+3. To release a new version:
+   - Upload the tarball to a GitHub release
+   - Update the `DOWNLOAD_URL` in `packages/@sim/cli/src/commands/start.ts`
+   - Update the `STANDALONE_VERSION` constant if needed
+   - Publish the CLI package: `npm run cli:publish`

+---